How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-Pest control companies can also be members of certain professional organizations.
-Being a member of organizations like the National Pest Management Association (NPMA) or state-level organizations is not mandatory, but helps show that a company is reputable.
-Membership in the NPMA gives companies access to education, resources, and a network of other professionals with whom to discuss practices and methods.
+Pest control companies can also be members of various professional organizations.
+Membership in organizations like the National Pest Management Association (NPMA) or state-level organizations is not required, but helps confirm that a company follows industry best practices.
+The NPMA gives companies access to education, resources, and a network of professionals with whom to discuss methods and practices.

 Professional Experience and Specialties